-3.2.4.
-Another comparison in dolphin distribution was made between the six quarterly periods of spring months in 2018-23.
-Across the six periods, the majority of dolphin sightings were made consistently and exclusively at the western end of the North Lantau region, but during the three spring periods in 2020, 2022 ad 2023, there was even further decline in their overall occurrence as well as a complete absence particularly in the Sha Chau and Lung Kwu Chau Marine Park (Figure 2).

-3.3.
-Encounter rate
+- 3.2.4.
+Another comparison in dolphin distribution was made between the six quarterly periods of spring months in 2019-24.
+Across the six periods, the majority of dolphin sightings were made consistently and exclusively at the western end of the North Lantau region (except the exceptionally rare sighting made in NEL during the spring period of 2024 (Figure 2). - 3.3.
+Encounter rate - 3.3.1.

-3.3.1.
 During the present three-month impact phase period, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the surveys in NEL and NWL are shown in Table 2.
 The average encounter rates deduced from the six sets of surveys were also compared with the ones deduced from the baseline monitoring period (September - November 2011) (Table 3).